slatro/Fortytwo-node/README.md

 # FORTYTWO NODE SET UP GUIDE
 This guide will walk you through the process of setting up a @fortytwonetwork node on WSL or any Linux based environment

 ## NOTE: You have to be invited before running this node.
-This node will only run a gpu system.
+This node will only run on a gpu system.

 ## Fill form to get invited: https://tally.so/r/wQzVQk